Your Guide to Classic Movie Theater Filmgoing!

 Also playing in Detroit on April 26, 1929 was M-G-M's first sound movie, The Broadway Melody (Anita Page, Bessie Love), in its fifth week at the Adams.

-At the Fisher, Spite Marriage succeeded The Wolf Song (Gary Cooper, Lupe Velez).
+At the Fisher, Spite Marriage was preceded by The Wolf Song (Gary Cooper, Lupe Velez).
 Spite Marriage played at the Fisher for one week until May 2, 1929 and was followed by The Divine Lady (Corinne Griffith).

 Ann Arbor audiences were treated to the opening of Spite Marriage at the Michigan theater on Sunday, May 5, 1929, following a run of Fancy Baggage (Audrey Ferris, Myrna Loy).
 Spite Marriage was presented with live accompaniment at the Michigan, which would not present its first sound picture until one month later on June 16, 1929 (Weary River, with Richard Barthelmess).